 What can you do to improve your dull skin?

-- Moisturize your skin regularly: you should moisturize your skin at least twice or thrice daily. if you have dry skin problem, you should use medicated moisturizer and apply it frequently.
+- Moisturize your skin regularly: you should moisturize your skin at least twice or thrice daily. if you have a dry skin problem, you should use medicated moisturizer and apply it frequently.

 - Avoid smoking and drinking Alcohol: Avoiding smoking will not only benefit your lungs but also improve your skin.
 Avoid alcohol to prevent your skin from losing moisture.

-- Get a health check-up: If you feel that following above routines does not improve your skin condition, you need to look for the other responsible anatomical factors.
+- Get a health check-up: If you feel that following the above routines does not improve your skin condition, you need to look for the other responsible anatomical factors.
 May be your liver is not able to store vital vitamins and minerals or your stomach lining is not able to absorb nutrients from food.
-You might be deficient in vitamins or your iron level could be low.
+You might be deficient in vitamins or your iron level could below.
 Finding the root cause and taking due actions can reverse all the damage caused to the skin.

 Interesting topics you may look for by LabsAdvisor: